Cambrian–Ordovician extinction event

-The Cambrian–Ordovician extinction event occurred approximately 488 million years ago (mya).
-This early Phanerozoic Eon extinction event eliminated many brachiopods and conodonts, and severely reduced the number of trilobite species.
-The Period in the Cambrian extinction in which most of the extinction occurred was the Caerfai Period.

-It was preceded by the less-documented (but probably more extensive) End-Botomian extinction event around 517 million years ago and the Dresbachian extinction event about 502 million years ago.
+The Cambrian–Ordovician extinction event, also known as the Cambrian-Ordovician boundary event, was an extinction event that occurred approximately 485 million years ago (mya) in the Paleozoic era of the early Phanerozoic eon.
+It was preceded by the less-documented (but probably more extensive) End-Botomian mass extinction around 517 million years ago, and the Dresbachian extinction event about 502 million years ago.

-The Cambrian–Ordovician event ended the Cambrian Period, and led into the Ordovician Period in the Paleozoic Era.
+The Cambrian–Ordovician extinction event ended the Cambrian period, and led into the subsequent Ordovician period.
+It eliminated many brachiopods and conodonts, and severely reduced the number of trilobite species.